vulinh64/vulinh64.github.io/blog/2025-07-28-java-thread-safety.md

 </details>

-The JVM's escape analysis and Just-In-Time (JIT) compiler can optimize some of these intermediate object creations, especially in "hot" code paths.
-However, complex transformations may still incur overhead.
-This cost is generally acceptable given the thread safety guarantees and code clarity that immutability provides.
+The JVM's got some smart tricks (like escape analysis and JIT compilation) to make some of these temporary objects disappear, especially in "hot" code that runs a lot.
+But for really complex transformations, you might feel a bit of a performance hit.
+Still, it's generally a small price to pay for rock-solid thread safety and code that's actually clear to read.

-Still, it is far better than mutating your objects during transformations.
-Sometimes, mutating shared state can break without obvious causes, and most of the time, it indicates questionable design that requires refactoring.
+And let's be real, it's way, way better than mutating your objects mid-transformation.
+That's how you get sneaky bugs that only show up on a full moon during a leap year.
+Seriously, if you're mutating shared state without a good reason, it's probably time to rethink your life choices...
+I mean, your design choices.

 :::tip